 - Posts Firehose: the Posts Firehose is a stream of posts—averaging 1 million/day—from the tens of millions of websites published on WordPress.com.
 Posts are also available for Jetpack-powered WordPress(.org) sites, through a separate feed.

 - Comments Firehose: the Comments Firehose streams hundreds of thousands of comments every day from WordPress.com and our IntenseDebate commenting platform.
 Comments are also available for Jetpack-powered WordPress(.org) sites, through a separate feed.

 - Likes Firehose: the Likes Firehose streams engagement data from WordPress.com’s “like” feature.

-- The first format, PubSub (XEP-0060), is an extension of the popular Jabber/XMPP instant messaging protocol.
+- PubSub: An extension of the popular Jabber/XMPP instant messaging protocol.
 WordPress.com operates a Jabber service at im.wordpress.com that allows all WordPress.com users to subscribe to the blogs of their choice and receive instant notification of new items.
 However, the full streams are access-controlled.

-- The second format delivers the same pubsub-style XML streams by the much simpler mechanism of an HTTP GET request.
+- XML Stream: Delivers the same pubsub-style XML streams by the much simpler mechanism of an HTTP GET request.
 This makes implementing the streams as simple as can be.
 You can view a limited sample of these streams in your browser: posts and comments.
 (If your browser doesn’t display anything after a few seconds, try Esc or Stop.
 You can also use command line tools such as

-- The third format is JSON Activity Streams over HTTP.
+- JSON Stream: A stream of JSON formatted data delivered over HTTP.
 You can view a limited sample of these streams in your browser: posts and comments.
-This format is still experimental and subject to change.
-Feedback is warmly appreciated.